dr-JT/jasontsukahara/content/project/ac-cogability/index.md

 title: Attention Control and Cognition
 date: '2022-08-25T00:00:00Z'

-summary: The ability to control our attention is critical to guiding our thoughts and behaviors in a purposeful and goal-driven manner.
-I explore this aspect of attention control by studying how people differ on their ability to control attention and how that predicts other cognitive and perceptual abilities.
+summary: I explore this aspect of attention control by studying how people differ on their ability to control attention and how that predicts other cognitive and perceptual abilities.

 tags:
   - Research